This post may contain affiliate links. Purchasing through them help support this website.

 I got suckered into the expensive hair and nail vitamins from Sephora once.
 They did not work.
 My sister who is a mommy of 3 told me to do the following.
 Go to Target.
 Avoid all the other aisles (easier said than done).
 Go to the vitamins and get the Target Brand Prenatals.
 It is white with pink letters.
 It is also the cheapest one there.
 Then take them everyday.
 Wait 2-3 months and marvel in the results.
 They seriously make your hair and nails so strong and long.
 My nails were ruined from a bad salon experience with a gel manicure and my nails were paper thin, I was desperate for something to help.
 Now after taking the prenatals they are strong again.
 To answer your question that everyone is thinking.
 No they will not make you more likely to get pregnant.
 They are “prenatal” vitamins because they contain the correct amount of Folic Acid you should be taking if you are to become pregnant.
 Really all women of childbearing age should take this but that is my healthcare soapbox.
 Basically it is a daily vitamin with more folic acid.
 No increased chance of pregnancy by taking the vitamin but I cannot be responsible what you do with your spare time.
 Just saying…..

 Omega 3 Fatty Acids help combat dry hair by nourishing hair follicles and increasing hair elasticity (less breakage).
 You can either take the supplements……I don’t love this option because they are big pills that are usually encapsulated in some kind of unnatural gel form and I often forget to take them.
 I try to pick foods that are high in Omega 3’s such as salmon and my favorite flies under the radar and doesn’t get the recognition that it should but chia seeds.
 Overnight oats (recipe halfway down the page) is a great way to incorporate chia seeds into your diet and it keeps you full!
 Also avocados are an excellent healthy fat that is good for healthy hair.
 Omega 3 Fish Oils are still a supplement and if you have any questions ask your provider.
+If you want to go down the medical route and you’re a man (men get it pretty bad as well rememeber!) then they can always go onto Blink Health online and get their prescription filled for finasteride to help with their thinning hair, so they don’t feel self-concious.

 Now is the time to get that silk pillowcase.
 Your hair won’t get tangled when you sleep if it slides over a silk pillowcase.
 If that is not in the budget get a hairband like this that won’t damage your hair and put your hair in a high and loose ponytail when you go to sleep that should help prevent gnarly knots from forming when you toss and turn at night.